openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

   container with respect to the container shape file coordinates.
 Unfortunately often such offset is not [0,0,0], which would be advisable for newly produced containers.
 A simple way to state such offset is to use the ``Show Bounding Info`` of ``Shape Viewer``.
+- "EmptyMassKG" is an optional parameter that defines the tare (weight when empty) of the container.
+If the parameter is not present, OR uses a default parameter, specific for that ContainerType.
+- "MaxMassWhenLoadedKG" is an optional parameter that defines the sum of the tare plus the maximum allowed payload.
+As above, if the parameter is not present, OR uses a default parameter, specific for that ContainerType.

 Pre-setting a .wag file to accommodate containers
 -------------------------------------------------